0x9ONU/Obsidian-Notes/4 - Senior Year/Spring 2026/Gender/Final Paper/Identity Abuse within a Bedroom Pop Confessional -  A Media Critque of WillyRodriguezWasTaken’s Final Album.md

 Tried hard to get out the kitchen sink (So one more time!)
 ```

 With this shift, the track invokes a classic tragedy, Romeo & Juliet [ROMEO AND JUILET SOURCE].
 By labeling the lover as "Romeo," the lyrics hint at a a power imbalance that will eventually define the album’s tragic arc.
-The protagonist, occupying the vulnerable "Juliet" role, is forced into a desperate performance.
+The protagonist, occupying the vulnerable "Juliet" role, is forced to try and .
 Further, “everything but the kitchen sink” is a idiom where almost everything is taken, whether needed or not.
 “Get out the kitchen sink” implies that the lover is asking the protagonist to do everything in his power to secure her love.
 However, this love is fundamentally built on exploitation as she continues to lead him, almost like looking at a circus performance in the distance.

 ```ad-quote
 title: **wetdream** 3:1:4-5